The Three Musketeers: Characters

-Editions
+Translations into English

 Les Trois Mousquetaires was translated into three English versions by 1846.
 One of these, by William Barrow (1817–1877), is still in print and fairly faithful to the original, available in the Oxford World's Classics 1999 edition.
 To conform to 19th-century English standards, all of the explicit and many of the implicit references to sexuality were removed, adversely affecting the readability of several scenes, such as the scenes between d'Artagnan and Milady.

+In 1960 Manfred E.Graham adapted the book for the Longman's Simplified English Series.

 There are 3 modern translations as well.
 One recent English translation is by Will Hobson in 2002.

 Another is by Richard Pevear (2006), who, though applauding Barrow's work, states that most of the modern translations available today are "textbook examples of bad translation practices" which "give their readers an extremely distorted notion of Dumas' writing."

 The most recent translation is by the American translator Lawrence Ellsworth (Lawrence Schick) published by Pegasus Books in February 2018 from the 1956 French edition.

-Ellsworth decided to translate the full trilogy of The d'Artagnan Romances as well as the two novels of The Count of Moret for 21st century readers in 9 volumes, making it the first complete translation in over a century and a half.
-6 out of 9 volumes have been published and the 7th volume is in progress in a serialized translation on Substack.
+Ellsworth decided to translate the full trilogy of The d'Artagnan Romances as well as the two novels of The Count of Moret for 21st century readers in nine volumes, making it the first complete translation in over a century and a half.
+Seven out of nine volumes have been published and the eighth volume is in progress in a serialized online publication.